Last updated 2/25/2016. If you have questions please reach out to me at firstname.lastname@example.org or (508)-335-1644.

 Terminate.
 If you are denied for a mortgage due to the low appraisal and you are covered by a mortgage contingency in your offer, then you have the option to terminate the deal and receive your deposits back.

-Avi Kaufman is a REALTOR® with Century 21 Premier Group, serving Boston, Brookline, Cambridge, Newton, and surrounding communities.
+Avi Kaufman is a REALTOR® and Broker/Owner at Accent Realty, serving Boston, Brookline, Cambridge, Newton, and surrounding communities.

 He holds a BA from Brandeis University, an MBA from MIT Sloan, and is a US Army veteran with service in Iraq.